 - A transcript of your undergraduate records (may be unofficial).

-- An essay of no more than three (3) typewritten, double-spaced pages on one of the following topics.
+- An essay of no more than three (3) typewritten, double-spaced pages on ONE of the following topics.
 These topics are intended to test skills in analysis, logic, and written expression.
 The essays should be thought pieces, not research papers.
 Students should submit an essay related to their primary research program interests, although the Carnegie Endowment may ultimately select an applicant for a program outside of his/her designated primary interest or make an assignment to more than one program.

 Applicants must respond to the question pertaining to the program to which they are applying.

-A. Democracy Program.
+A. Democracy and Rule of Law Program.
 There is an intense and ever-growing debate within and among many countries over whether it is legitimate for outside actors (governmental as well as nongovernmental actors) to fund civil society organizations within a country.
 Set forward and elaborate what you believe are the strongest arguments in favor of and opposed to the view that foreign funding for civil society is legitimate.
 Be sure to consider different types of civil society activities and organizations that might receive such funding.

 D. Middle East Program.
 The Middle East region is going through a huge, agonizing and protracted transformation characterized by failing governance structures, rising extremism and sectarianism, weak institutions, high unemployment, poor education and the return of status quo forces resistant to reform and inclusion.
 The current situation has enabled non-state actors such as the Islamic State to emerge and spread a new toxic ideology of hate and violence.
 What do you see as one of the most difficult threats facing the region today?
 Discuss the impact this has had on two countries in the region and strategies that will help move these countries toward a better future.